-If a GTIN and additional data such as net weight are to be encoded use GS1 DataBar Expanded or GS1 DataBar Expanded Stacked.
+If a GTIN and additional data related to net dimensions such as net weight are to be encoded use GS1 DataBar Expanded or GS1 DataBar Expanded Stacked.
+A GS1 2D Code can be chosen subject to mutual agreement with your business partners.